was identified between baseline and follow-up of completed outcome measures.

 Group A: Consumers discharged from hospital.
 All people who were discharged from an acute admitted patient mental health care service within the reference period.
 Scores should be calculated as the difference between the total score recorded at admission (the ‘baseline’) and discharge (the ‘follow-up’).

 Group B: Consumers discharged from ambulatory care.
 All people who were discharged from an ambulatory care episode, provided by an ambulatory mental health care service, within the reference period.
 Scores should be calculated as the difference between the total score recorded at admission to the episode (the ‘baseline’), and discharge from the episode (the ‘follow-up’).
-Ambulatory episodes that are completed because the consumer was admitted to hospital or residential mental health care are excluded from the analysis that is, where the National Outcome and Casemix Collection (NOCC) ‘reason for collection’ equals change of setting.
+Ambulatory episodes that are completed because the consumer was admitted to hospital or residential mental health care are excluded from the analysis that is, where the National Outcomes Casemix Collection (NOCC) ‘reason for collection’ equals change of setting.

 Group C: Consumers in ongoing ambulatory care.
-All people who have an ‘open’ ambulatory episode of care at the end of the reference period.
+All people who have an ‘open’ ambulatory episode of care at the end of reference period.
 Scores should be calculated as the difference between the total score recorded on the first occasion rated within the reference period which will be either admission or review, (the ‘baseline’) and the last occasion rated which will be a review (the ‘follow-up’) in the same reference period.

 Group change analyses can only be determined for episodes of care where both baseline and follow-up ratings are present.
 This excludes specific episodes defined by the NOCC data collection protocol as not requiring follow-up as well as episodes where either the baseline or follow-up measure is not available.